aengusmartindonaire/stat-arb-strategy/README.md

 ---
 ## Data & Confidentiality

-This repository currently tracks the following data files:
+This repository used but currently does not track the following data files:

 - `src/data/raw/*.xlsx` – raw Bloomberg portfolio extracts
 - `src/data/processed/*.parquet` – intermediate and backtest outputs

-However,
+This is due to the following:

 - Bloomberg data and many course datasets are subject to licensing and usage restrictions.
 - In many classes and research settings, **we are not allowed to publish raw Bloomberg files** in a public repository.